German Shepherd Now

 Weight management becomes the primary feeding challenge for most senior Shepherds.
 The math is simple but unforgiving: fewer calories burned plus the same food volume equals gradual weight gain.

 The WSAVA body condition scoring system provides a practical way to monitor this at home.
-Run your hands along your dog’s ribcage.
+Run your hands along your dog’s ribcage — our German Shepherd weight chart has the expected ranges by age.
 You should be able to feel individual ribs with light pressure.
 From above, there should be a visible waist behind the ribs.
 From the side, the abdomen should tuck up behind the rib cage.

 If those landmarks are disappearing, reduce portions by 10% before switching foods entirely.
 Sometimes the formula is fine and the quantity just needs adjustment.

 For Shepherds who are already overweight, a lower-calorie formula like Nutro Ultra Senior (308 calories per cup) lets you maintain a reasonable portion size while cutting total calorie intake.
-Cutting portions dramatically on a calorie-dense food leaves your dog hungry and begging, which nobody enjoys.
+Cutting portions dramatically on a calorie-dense food leaves your dog hungry and begging.
+Nobody wins in that scenario.

 Keeping Kidneys in Mind